Over half of Duke faculty members oppose SCOTUS ruling banning affirmative action, per The Chronicle’s faculty survey

 We also asked faculty members how often they expressed a view on affirmative action that differed from their actual view during the 2023-24 academic year.

-However, the interpretation of this question should be taken with caution, as the phrasing of the questions may have inadvertently introduced ambiguity, potentially influencing the reliability and validity of the data.
+However, the interpretation of this question should be taken with caution, as the phrasing may have inadvertently introduced ambiguity, potentially influencing the reliability and validity of the data.
 Although the intent was to address preference falsification — when individuals hide their genuine opinions due to social pressure — respondents might have seen it as a question about exploring different perspectives, where sharing alternative views doesn’t necessarily mean hiding their actual beliefs.

 About 71.01% of respondents “never” expressed a differing view, 15.08% did so “rarely,” 10.82% did so “sometimes” and 3.09% did so “very often.